MESH-Research/invenio-stats-dashboard/README.md

 ### Initial aggregation of historical data

 - `CommunityStatsService.generate_record_community_events` creates community add/remove events for all records in the instance that do not already have events
-    - can be run manually via the `invenio community-stats generate-events` CLI command
+    - can be run manually via the `invenio community-stats generate-community-events` CLI command
 - At the start of each aggregator's `run` method, the class checks that the `stats-community-events` index is up-to-date with the latest records in the community/instance.
 If it is not, the class will call `CommunityStatsService.generate_record_community_events` to create the missing events before proceeding with the aggregation.

 ## Usage